Manhhao/Arch-Script/README.md

 # Arch-Script

+This README is a WIP as I am working on making a few more changes

 This is an (almost) fully automated install script for an Arch-Linux installation.
 It installs the Openbox environment and proprietary nvidia drivers by default, although this can be edited.
 The repository is still being updated, things might become easier in the future (though I consider this easy enough).